 Roux-en-Y Gastric Bypass

-Biliopancreatic Diversion With a Duodenal Switch
+Biliopancreatic Diversion with a Duodenal Switch

-The smaller stomach sleeve remains connected to a very short segment of the duodenum, which is then directly connected to a lower part of the small intestine.
-This operation leaves a small portion of the duodenum available for food and the absorption of some vitamins and minerals.
+In removing a large part of the stomach, the surgeon creates a more tubular "gastric sleeve" (also known as a VSG, discussed later).
+The smaller stomach sleeve remains linked to a very short part of the duodenum, which is then directly linked to a lower part of the small intestine.
+This surgery leaves a small part of the duodenum available to absorb food and some vitamins and minerals.

 Vertical Sleeve Gastrectomy